Vision and Mission Statement

 - We value the autonomy and interdependence of clients on shaping their communities.

-AIS provides Accommodation, a secure, affordable apartment that those in need can call home.
+Donors like you provide Accommodation, a secure, affordable apartment that those in need can call home.

 Tenants, confirm it… “AIS is definitely...more than housing!”